itzg/docker-minecraft-server/elasticsearch/README.md

 Using the Docker Compose file above, a value of `2` is appropriate when scaling the cluster to 3 master nodes:

     docker-compose scale master=3

+## Auto transport discovery with Swarm Mode

+When using Docker Swarm mode (starting with 1.12), the overlay and ingress network interfaces are assigned multiple IP addresses.
+As a result, it creates confusion for the transport publish logic even when using the special value `_eth0_`.

+To resolve this, add

+    -e DISCOVER_TRANSPORT_IP=eth0

+replacing `eth0` with another interface within the container, if needed.